vaghi/task-manager/README.md

 # Task Manager Frontend

-A pixel-perfect, responsive Task Manager frontend built with React, TypeScript, and Tailwind CSS.
+A responsive Task Manager frontend built with React, TypeScript, and Tailwind CSS.

 ## Prerequisites

 - **Node.js**: Version 20.19.0+ or 22.12.0+ is required (due to Vite 6+ requirements).
-- **npm**: Comes with Node.js.
+- **npm**

 ## Getting Started